Reading time: 1 min

-Criollo is an heirloom variety of cacao and its cultivation and use can be traced back to the Mayas and Aztecs.
+Criollo cacao is a variety of cacao whose cultivation and use can be traced back to the Mayas and Aztecs.

-However, over time, the cultivation of this variety was gradually abandoned due to its low yield, and thus, it was almost lost.
-Today, this rare variety of cacao represents only 0.001% of all the cacao produced in the world.
+Today, this rare variety of cacao represents only 0.001% of all the cacao produced globally.

-Unlike other cacao varieties, which contain astringent and rough tannins, Criollo is known around the world for its unique creaminess, roundedness and sweetness, as it does not contain any tannins.
-The result is unrivaled cacao quality.
+Unlike other cacao varieties, which contain astringent and rough tannins, Criollo is famous for its unique creaminess, roundedness and sweetness.
+Criollo does not have any tannins.
+The result is unrivalled cacao quality.